-UK’s Johnson set to confirm England unlocking will go ahead

-LONDON (AP) — British Prime Minister Boris Johnson is set to confirm Monday that all remaining lockdown restrictions in England will be lifted in a week’s time while urging people to remain cautious amid a resurgence of the coronavirus.

-Johnson is expected to say at a news conference that legal rules on social distancing and mask-wearing will be lifted in England on July 19.
-However, given the sharp rise in new cases, he is also likely to downplay talk of “Freedom Day.”
+UK health chief: England will lift all lockdown restrictions

+Javid said while new infections could reach 100,000 a day later in the summer, driven by the more transmissible delta variant, two doses of the vaccine offer effective protection against serious illness from the virus and officials believe the surge in cases will not put “unsustainable pressure” on hospitals.
+Waiting any longer to lift restrictions will risk having the virus spread in the winter, when hospitals are most likely to be overwhelmed, he added.

+“There will never be a perfect time to take this step, because we simply cannot eradicate this virus — whether we like it or not, coronavirus is not going away,” he said.

-The U.K. as a whole has seen infections soar in recent weeks as a result of the delta variant.
+The U.K. as a whole has seen infections soar in recent weeks as a result of the delta variant, first found in India.
 Daily infection levels are running at over 30,000, their highest rates since January.
 Most infections have largely occurred among younger people, many of whom have yet to receive a first dose of vaccine.

-Though the government has warned that daily case numbers will rise further, potentially hitting 100,000 at some point this summer, it is pressing on with the unlocking because of the rapid rollout of vaccines.
-As of Sunday, 69% of the population has received at least one vaccine dose while 52% have had two.

-The government hopes that the vaccine rollout has severely disrupted the link between infections and those needing hospitalization.
-However, both the number of people requiring hospitalization and dying from COVID-19 have been edging up in recent days though not at the same rate as infections.
+The British government hopes that the vaccine rollout has severely disrupted the link between infections and those needing hospitalization.
+However, both the number of people requiring hospitalization and dying from COVID-19 have been edging up in recent days, though not at the same rate as infections.

-Still, concerns over the rapid increase in cases has piled pressure on Johnson to take a more cautious approach over the latest unlocking.
-For example, he is expected to recommend that people continue to wear face masks in enclosed places, such as on public transport and in shops.
+Still, concerns over the rapid increase in cases has piled pressure on the government to take a more cautious approach over lifting restrictions.
+Authorities are expected to recommend that people continue to wear face masks in enclosed places, such as on public transport and in shops.

 Public health officials and scientists have been voicing their concerns, saying ditching masks and social distancing altogether could be dangerous.

-Professor Peter Openshaw, a member of a group that advises the government on new and emerging respiratory viruses, said it was vital to keep some protective measures in place, such as wearing face coverings.
+Professor Peter Openshaw, a member of a group that advises the government on new and emerging respiratory viruses, said it was vital to keep some protective measures in place, such as wearing masks.

 “I really don’t see why people are reluctant to wear face coverings, it is quite clear that they do greatly reduce transmission,” he told BBC radio.
-“Vaccines are fantastic but you have to give them time to work and in the meantime keeping up all those measures which we have learned to reduce the transmission is to me really vital.”
+“Vaccines are fantastic but you have to give them time to work.
+And in the meantime, keeping up all those measures which we have learned to reduce the transmission is to me really vital.”

 The British government, which enforced one of the longest lockdowns in the world, has lifted restrictions for England in a series of steps that began with reopening schools in March.
-The fourth and final stage was delayed last month to provide time for more people to be vaccinated amid the rapid spread of the delta variant, which was first discovered in India.
+The fourth and final stage was delayed last month to provide time for more people to be vaccinated amid the rapid spread of the delta variant.

 Other parts of the U.K. — Scotland, Wales and Northern Ireland — are following their own, broadly similar, road maps out of lockdown.